komatsu5147/OmegaGrav.jl/README.md

 where R is a physical size of a halo and A<sub>g</sub>(M) ≡ (1/π)∫ dk |u(k,M)|<sup>2</sup>.
 A<sub>g</sub> is equal to 3/5 for a uniform density sphere  and is independent of M, but it depends weakly on M in general.
 Equation (5) was derived by Chiang, Makiya, Komatsu & Ménard (in prep).

 In this Julia package `OmegaGrav.jl`, we provide functions `ograv_pk(pk, z, Ωm)` and `ograv_halo(pk, z, Ωm)` to evaluate Equations (3) and (5), respectively, as a function of redshift `z`.
 More precisely, the functions return the comoving density parameter `Ωgrav` defined by ``Ωgrav = Ωm W/2`` (following Section 2.4 of [Fukugita & Peebles, ApJ, 616, 643 (2004)](https://iopscience.iop.org/article/10.1086/425155)), where `Ωm` is the present-day matter density parameter.
 For example, the calculation using these Julia functions shows that `ograv_halo` is about 1/3 and 1/10 of `ograv_pk` with the non-linear P(k) at z=0 and 1.5, respectively.
 Good to know!

+## Acknowledgment

+Development of the functions provided in this package are supported in part by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2094 - 390783311 and JSPS KAKENHI Grant Number JP15H05896.
+The Kavli IPMU is supported by World Premier International Research Center Initiative (WPI), MEXT, Japan.